enerprosystems/eps-markdoc-example/pages/docs/index.md

 ## Styling

 Minimal markdown to start.
-My focus is on rapid produciton of content.
-Build documentation components as required, style with tailwind, utlize the default components where possible.
+My focus is on rapid production of content.
+Build documentation components as required, style with tailwind, utilize the default components where possible.
+Setup for desktop use only at the moment.